Problem 1: what are conic sections or conics?

 (c) Double lines

 These shapes are called conic sections or conics.
-It will be shown later in the ellipse problems that the circle is a special case of an ellipse.
+It is shown in problem 5 that the circle is a special case of an ellipse.
 The parabola, ellipse and hyperbola are called non-degenerate conics while the single point, single line and double lines are called degenerate conics

 Problem 2: the standard forms of the equations of non-degenerate conics are different because the values of their respective eccentricities are different.
 What is meant by the eccentricity of a non-degenerate conic?